eideasy/wp-official-eid-plugin/readme.txt

 Fixed bug where ID code was lost for the user when updating in some cases

 = 3.2 =
-Added filter "smartid_login" to decide where to redirect after login process is completed.
+Added filter "eideasy_login" to decide where to redirect after login process is completed.
 Default is redirecting to home page.

 = 3.1 =
 Intranet mode available.
 Site admins can add ID code to users manually and disable automatic user registration.